The “Branch Offices" tab is located in Applicant Management under the settings (system navigation):

 Once a specific branch office has been selected, the following tabs are displayed:

-Take note of the steps that must be taken, and the information that must be taken into account, when creating new branch offices.
+Take note of the information and actions that are relevant when creating new branch offices.

 What to do if you don’t want all your employees to have access to all the applications?
 The Settings tab contains options for branch office administration, with an overview of all branch offices entered in the system.
 Click on a branch office to go to its branch office profile.
 Here you will find other settings that you can define for each branch office, such as branch office-specific application forms.